 This was the birth of the modern American independent record business.

 Henry Stone left L.A. in the late 1940’s and moved his wife and kids to Miami, FL.
 He was on the steps of the Dade County Courthouse, going to get his drivers license, when his old buddy Mike Collier showed up out of nowhere and asked him to sell a crate of records.
-Stone obliged, and that’s how began distributing records in Florida.
+Stone obliged, and that’s how he began distributing records in Florida.

 Indie label 78rpm records are a crucial piece of history.
 Here are some of the labels Henry Stone distributed, was involved with, or had dealings with as found in the dustbin of history at Amoeba Records in L.A.

 Federal Records was a subsidiary of Syd Nathan’s King Records empire out of Cincinnati, Ohio.
 King handled its own distribution.
-Henry Stone did not distribute their labels.
 Syd Nathan set up regional sales offices all over the country.
 In Miami, his adopted brother Marvin “Falsie” Novak was the King Records branch manager.
 Stone was good friends with him and they even had offices next door to each other in the 1950s.
 Although Stone did not distribute King, they are important to mention because of their ahead-of-its-time vertical integration.
 King signed and recorded its own artists in its own studios, pressed its own records, printed and assembled its own sleeves, promoted and distributed its own products, and used its own publishing company to reap all forms of public performance royalties possible.
 Henry Stone called Syd Nathan “An early genius.”

 Stone was the original Florida distributor for Chess Records, and brothers Phil and Leonard Chess were good buddies of his.

 Old Town Records was owned and operated by NYC brother team Hy and Sam Weiss.
 They were a rough and tumble take no shit clan who stayed friends with Stone for the rest of their lives.